 Before you decide to change careers or start a new career in real estate, there are some aspects you need to know and take into consideration before making the leap.

-My advice would be to do your research and know exactly what you are getting into.
+Before we discuss the 8 things you need to consider BEFORE you consider a career in real estate, my number one piece of advice is to make sure you do your research and know exactly what you are getting into!
 There is so much to comprehend when starting this journey and so many questions to have answered, so I will cover the important items for you here:

 1. Let’s start with licensing.

 Does your state require you to take a certified pre-licensing course?
 Most states do.
 I can only reference Virginia, where a 60-hour pre-licensing course is required to be taken and passed BEFORE you can even sit at the state testing center (PSI for Virginia) for the state exam.
 There are two options for taking the pre-licensing course: an in-class program or an online program.
 Both platforms cover all of the necessary material but offer different time frames to complete the course.
 In-class sessions can range from four full days in a row to a few hours twice a week for six weeks.
 Moseley (www.moseley.org) offers both classroom and online courses.
 Online courses for Virginia material include Real Estate Express (www.realestateexpress.com), (this is the course I took and highly recommend) as well as TheCEshop.com and Kaplan.com.
 These courses range from $200-$500.
 I believe you can also just buy the book and teach yourself, but don’t do it!
 Take a class, it is totally worth it.
 I have seen more people fail the test several times by thinking they could just read the material without an outlined course.